Polishko/On-Whisker-Holidays/README.md

 - Install dependencies: `npm install`
 - Start the server: `npm run server`
 - Start development: `npm run dev`
+- This app is partially responsive in terms of design but is best viewed on computers with a screen resolution above 1800px.

 ## Short Introduction
 A webpage where you can find information on hotels from different parts of the world (currently focused on a few European countries) that allow pets.
 The hotels are listed alphabetically by country.
 All users can filter hotels based on search criteria (such as wi-fi, beach, nature, city, etc.) by entering keywords in the search bar.